SONS DES CELLULES : IMMUNOLOGIE, CANCER, ET SOINS

 GLIAL

 This audiovisual piece emerges from research generously shared by the GlioME team and from on-site recordings they graciously made with me.
 It weaves together sounds from the lab, microscopy videos, transcriptomic imagery, immune profiling data, and the voices of researchers.
 These materials are engaged to explore resonance and relationships between cells, images, instruments, and language.
 The piece reflects a shared space of attention shaped by both scientific inquiry and artistic exploration.
-[Examples to be added soon.] [click here for more info.]
+[Examples to be added soon.]
+[CLICK FOR DETAILS]

 EEG: REST & REPAIR

 An interactive installation and data interpretation tool, developed in collaboration with Peter Simor (Université Libre de Bruxelles & Budapest Laboratory of Sleep and Cognition), exploring sonification, visualization, and haptification of multichannel EEG recordings across the full human sleep cycle.
 Each of 20 EEG channels is streamed and transformed into a continuously modulated tone, allowing real-time interactive exploration — users can adjust volume, timbre, or mute individual channels to compare signals and discover spatial and temporal neural patterns.
 Evolving from downsampled melodic mappings to high-resolution frequency modulation, the system produces a tightly coupled choir of EEG voices for auditory and multimodal pattern recognition and immersive neurophenomenological insight.
-[Examples to be added soon.] [click here for more info.]
+[Examples to be added soon.]
+[CLICK FOR DETAILS]

 IMMUNOTHERAPY